 All of these examples are not fictitious or what the future can look like, these are real examples of artificial intelligence that is being used on a daily basis in today's world.

 How artificial intelligence will impact healthcare and fintech

 Arsene: The industries that have the biggest potential to be impacted are the ones that require a huge amount of human interaction.
 The healthcare industry comes to mind.
 AI can be leveraged in the healthcare space day in and day out, whether it be to capture vital information about specific patients, to help doctors in the operating room, so on and so forth.
-Artificial intelligence in healthcare is nothing more than an aid for doctors and practitioners and as a result of that, it will have the least amount of resistance when it comes to implementation despite having a lot of regulations that need to actually allow for the solutions to be deployed.
+Artificial intelligence in healthcare is nothing more than an aid for doctors and practitioners and as a result of that, it will have the least amount of resistance when it comes to implementation despite having a lot of regulations that need actually to allow for the solutions to be deployed.

 Entrepreneurship and AI as a framework